Overview

 Could an agent write a program to read env vars?

-The agent could write Python code like:
+The agent could write Python code like:'not found'.

 Could an agent read the agent-server’s memory?

-In theory, a malicious program could try to read /proc/<pid>/environ of the
+In theory, a malicious program could try to read/proc/<pid>/environ of the

 parent process.